Jack Givens: Italy, Belgium and Japan

 Givens played for the Akita Isuzu Motors basketball team of Japan, where he still returns regularly with his family to visit the friends he made there, in 1982–83.

 Broadcasting

 After his playing career, Givens was an NBA television color analyst for various networks and teams, most notably with the Turner Broadcasting System (TBS) and the Orlando Magic for both the Sun Sports and FS Florida cable stations from the team's inception in 1989 to 2004 before being replaced by Matt Guokas.
+Following the death of Mike Pratt in 2022, Givens joined the UK Sports Network beginning in the 2022–23 season as an analyst for Kentucky men's basketball games.

 Personal life

 Givens is the CEO and President of Orlando Comets, a basketball organization that has placed over 60 players into NCAA basketball on full scholarships.
 In 2006, the Orlando Comets won the national AAU Championship in the 16 and under division.
 Jack and his wife Linda have two children, Jeremy and Jaimie.
-In September 2005, a jury acquitted Givens of sexual battery charges.